ntswambeni/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script prints the current working directory
 ##1-listit
 This script prints the files and directories contained in the current directory
+##2-bring_me_home
+This script changes the directory to the user home directory